tlahoda/PriorityQueue/README.md

 ####pop
 pop has a constant time complexity.
-This is achieved by caching the current highest priority and pruning empty buckets from the structure.
+This is achieved by caching the current highest priority, as well as the buckets in which it resides, and pruning empty buckets from the structure.
 Pruning empty buckets allows for the use of C++'s begin and/or end iterators (constant time operations) to locate the new highest priority.

 ####top
 top has a constant complexity.
 This is achieved as a result of caching